- What We Do |

 Forms for submitting reserves are available online:

-Please submit reserve requests early.
-Lists are processed in the order received.
-Lists received during the first four weeks of the semester can take up to two weeks to process.
+- Please submit reserve requests early.
+Lists are processed in the order received and those received during the first four weeks of the semester can take up to two weeks to process.

 Cite full bibliographic information on all request items.
 You must provide the photocopies of articles following copyright guidelines for fair use.
 You must also provide any articles for electronic reserve.
 Guidelines for electronic reserves submissions are available online.

 Course reserves have loan periods between 2 hours and 7 days depending on location and item as well what you request.